siriusphp/input/book/Building_forms/Adding_elements_to_forms.md

 The HTML attributes of the hint element

-#####  `priority` | Element::PRIORITY (getPriority/setPriority)
+#####  `position` | Element::POSITION (getPosition/setPosition)

 The display order of the form element.
-This allows decouples the element definition order in time from its order in the rendered form
+This allows decouples the element definition order in time from its order in the rendered form.
+The default priority is zero.
+The elements of a form/fieldse/collection/group will be ordered ascending by position.

 #####  `group` | Element::GROUP (getGroup/setGroup)

 Sometimes you want to visually group certain elements.
 The value of this attribute is the name of the element that will group other elements

-##### `widge` | Element::WIDGET
+##### `widget` | Element::WIDGET

-This is will instruct the renderer to display the form element in a certain way.
+This is will instruct the renderer how to display the form element (the type of widget the widget factory will compose).
 You may choose to display a date as a single field or a group of selects, there is no need to tie the form element type to its visual representation

 ##### `validation_rules` | Element::VALIDATION_RULES (getValidationRules/setValidationRules)